 Travel to a Tropical Virus Risk area means that you have to wait 28 days before you can donate.
 This is extended to 6 months if you become unwell during your visit or within 28 days of leaving the risk area.

-Special rules apply to people born in, or whose mother was born in South or Central America or who have spent 28 days or more in primitive rural conditions there.
+Special rules apply to people born in, or whose mother was born in: South America; Central America; or Mexico, or those who have spent 28 days or more in primitive rural conditions there.
 Chagas Disease can also be passed on through blood transfusions and from mother to their unborn child.
 If this applies to you please contact us on 0800 252266 for further assessment.

 Viral Haemorrhagic Fever